My 2nd Birth Story

 Tuesday 4th June 2024

 I was only 36 weeks, 1 day off 37 weeks and in my eyes, too early to give birth.
-Baby was measuring 6lb the previous week so in that sense, he would be fine if birthed early.
-I knew he was coming early but I had hoped he'd wait until I went off on maternity leave first and had a few days of rest and to get stuff organised.
+My little bubba was measuring 6lb the previous week, so in that sense, he would be fine if birthed early.
+I had a hunch that he was going to come early.
+I had hoped he'd wait until I went off on maternity leave first and had a few days of rest and to get stuff organised.
 I also had my Granny's 100th birthday celebrations on the 5th June which I did not want to miss.
 It's not everyday you see someone in your life turn 100 and this was huge for my family.
+My last day at work was supposed to be Friday 7th June and I had Wednesday 5th June booked off for my Granny's birthday.
+I was then due to take two weeks off before Oliver's due date on the 26th June.
+My birthday is the 29th June so I didn't want him to come too close to my birthday.

 Anyways, on this very normal Tuesday morning, I woke at 6:30am and started getting myself ready for work.
-I, however had a bloody show on my pad which I knew to be a sign of labour but that was all I had.
-I continued with my morning, getting myself ready then getting Isaac sorted for going to his Aunt Vera's house.
+I, however had a bloody show (faint blood/discharge) on my pad which I knew to be a sign of labour but that was all I had.
+I continued with my morning, getting myself ready then getting Isaac sorted for going to his Aunt Vera's house, which was where he went on a Tuesday.
 I didn't have anything strange or startling going on that didn't feel normal so I didn't really worry myself.
-I started work at 9am and got stuck into my jobs.
-I did pre-warn my duty manager about my show but it was nothing to worry about.
-I generally thought that I was having Braxton hics contractions all day but they weren't annoying me or causing me a lot of pain, just a bit of discomfort.
-When I was in labour with Isaac, I struggled with my contractions and had to use my hypnobirthing breathing to get me through them.
-I'm guessing being mobile and on my feet all day, helped keep the pain at bay and make my life a little easier.
+I started work at 9am and got stuck into my usual jobs.
+I did inform my duty manager about my show but it was nothing to worry about.
+She did think my bump had dropped slightly which is apparently another sign of baby coming sooner rather than later.
+I generally thought that I was having Braxton hics contractions all day, but they weren't annoying me or causing me a lot of pain, just a bit of discomfort which was manageable.
+When I was in labour with Isaac, I knew straight away that I was in labour and I struggled with my contractions.
+I had to use my hypnobirthing breathing techniques to get me through them.
+I'm guessing being mobile and on my feet all day, helped keep the pain at bay and made my life a little easier.

 I finished work at 5pm, joking that I might not see my last shift on Friday.
 I went home and made a start on dinner and got all of Isaac's tiny baby clothes washed.
 We only got his baby stuff down from he attic at the weekend and I hadn't anything washed.
+I did have my hospital bag sort of packed which was something.
 Before Vera left, she urged me NOT to give birth on the bathroom floor...

 Simon arrived home around 6pm and we had dinner.
 I did a run around, sorting the baby bag out and putting away some washing.
 At 7pm, we took Isaac for his bath.
 I was still feeling uncomfortable but again, I was able to cope.
 I then attempted to get Isaac over to sleep but he was hyper and full of life.
 He did push my patiences a lot and sitting on the chair in his room was uncomfortable so I had to get Simon to take over.
+To be fair, the Ikea chair we have in his room is uncomfortable at the best of times.
 I got myself ready for bed, deciding that if labour was coming, I better try and get some sleep.
-I used my pregnancy pillow for comfort which I think helped but the *contractions* kept me awake.
+I used my pregnancy pillow for comfort which I think helped but the *contractions* and being uncomfortable, kept me awake.
 They still weren't overly strong.
 Some were very mild.
-There was no consistency with them and timings was completely off.
+There was no consistency with them and timings were completely off, like there was maybe 10 or 15 minutes between some of them.
 Simon joined me in bed around 10:30pm and I noticed the discomfort getting stronger.
 I also had annoying heartburn so took some gaviscon.
 Sleep was not happening for me at all, annoyingly.
+Like, I would be close to falling asleep but then I'd get a contraction or discomfort and wake up again.

 I think it was nearing midnight when things ramped up.
 My contractions were getting stronger and harder to deal with.
 I used my hypnobirthing breathing to help me through each one but still didn't think I was in labour or even the early stages.
-It was only after one very uncomfortable one, where I needed to be sick that I finally felt I was in labour.
-I threw up a few times with Isaac and couldn't keep food down.
+It was only after one very uncomfortable one, where I needed to be sick that I finally felt that I was in labour.
+I threw up a few times with Isaac and couldn't keep food down when I was in labour with him.
 After being sick, I felt like I needed to poop so I sat on the loo.
 I had so much pressure on my bottom and bottom of my back that was so uncomfortable and made sitting on the toilet, torture.
-I stood up and cleaned then hugged Simon as I had a little cry.
+I had learned that the position of sitting on the toilet is really good during labour for getting baby down into optimal position.
+I stood up and hugged Simon and I had a little cry.
 I needed to calm myself down but I was freaking out and panicking.
-You're supposed to keep the adrenaline away when trying to birth and keep the oxytocin in.
-That's easier said than done, especially if you're little miss stress head like me.
+You're supposed to keep the adrenaline away as best as possible while in labour and keep the oxytocin in.
+That's definitely easier said than done, especially if you're a little miss stress head like me.
 As I hugged Simon I felt this massive *POP* and a small gush of water between my legs.
 It was a horrible sensation and one I hadn't felt before with Isaac as my waters never actually broke with him.
 Now, I was feeling the urge to push and I'm not joking.
 Not to push out the poop I thought I needed, but push.
-I sat on the toilet but knew I wasn't pushing out a turd as it felt so different and harder.
+I sat on the toilet again but knew I wasn't pushing out a turd as it felt so different and harder.
 I stood up to get Simon to have a look.
 As soon as he looked, he knew something wasn't right.
 Within minutes he was on the phone to 999 (is that the right number now?).
 Apparently he could see hair and my bum looked strange.
 I felt something odd when I wiped too, like something pushing on my perineum.
 My phone was thrust into my hands to call my sister, Vera.
-I was now in full panic mode as I begged her to come over to be with Isaac.
-The operator on the phone got Simon to lie me on the bathroom floor which wasn't comfortable in the slightest.
+I was now in full panic mode as I begged her to come over to be with Isaac, my voice shaking as I spoke.
+The operator on the phone got Simon to get me to lie on the bathroom floor which wasn't comfortable in the slightest.
 Give me lying on my back on a hospital bed over the bathroom floor anyday lol.
 I was also lying on one of Isaac's bath toys which was under my shoulder.
 I was lying between the bath and the toilet so not great.
 I could hear the operator giving Simon instructions.
 He did eventually give me some cushions for under my back as my poor tail bone was in agony.
 I could have done with one under my head too.
 Simon was scarily calm throughout and listened carefully to what he was being told.
 I was freaking out, trying to do my breathing the best I could.
 My birth plan had said that I didn't want to birth on my back again but alas, here I was.
-I'm guessing it's procedure and easier for a none qualified husband to play midwife when you're in that position.
+I'm guessing it's procedure and easier for my non-qualified husband to play midwife when you're in that position.
 With towels under me, it was time for me to push.
-I pushed with all my night, using my breathing techniques and what I'd learnt from birthing Isaac.
+I pushed with all my might, using my breathing techniques and what I'd learnt from birthing Isaac.
 The pain levels didn't even bother me, nor can I remember how painful this all was.
 I kept pushing and pushing.
 Simon was definitely better at getting me to push than the midwife last time.
+Only downside was, the operator kept telling me to push but I knew you are supposed to push on a contraction.

-The head came out and I don't think I fully realised or felt a massive amount of pain.
+The baby's head came out and I don't think I fully realised or felt a massive amount of pain.
 I think I remember seeing Oliver's head and the colour he was.
 I noticed he wasn't crying either and that scared me.
 I had also woken Isaac up with my screaming and noise and he was crying in his cot.
 This broke my heart, as neither of us could go near him.
 I wanted to give my first born hugs and tell him his Mummy is ok.
 He was completely safe in his cot though.
-Once Vera came, she managed to get him calmed down.
+Vera then arrived expecting us to be packed and ready to go to the hospital but instead she found me lying on the bathroom floor and Isaac crying in his room.
+Once Vera came, she managed to get Isaac calmed down.
 Knowing Isaac was now ok, helped encourage me more.
 I continued to push, while Simon followed the operator's instructions.
-I heard him mention about shoulders being stuck and I freaked out about having a really bad tear.
+I heard him mention about shoulders being stuck and I freaked out about Simon not being able to get him out or me having a really bad tear.
 I had an episiotomy with Isaac and that was torture.
-Vera then entered the bathroom to give me some final words of encouragement for the final few pushes so I grabbed her hand and squeezed it tight as I pushed with all my night.
+Vera then entered the bathroom to give me some final words of encouragement for the final few pushes so I grabbed her hand and squeezed it tight as I pushed with all my might.
+I think I've traumatised her though.
 There was a weird popping feeling and a gush of fluid and Oliver was born.
 Vera went back to Isaac to get him sorted while Simon wrapped Oliver in a towel and set him on my tummy while we waited on ambulance crew to arrive.
-They arrived about 10 minutes later and the women, Kiera sat behind me while the man, Micheal attended to baby.
+They arrived about 10 minutes later and the women, Kiera sat behind me while the man, Micheal attended to baby Oliver.
 I was in shock and shaking like mad.
 My poor legs were like absolute jelly.
 Baby looked a very bad colour which scared me but he got the ok from Micheal.

-The time Michael and Kiera were there seems like a blur.
+The time Michael and Kiera were there seems like a complete blur.
 I was happy that I got my delayed cord clamping this time without any arguments.
 Michael cut the cord for us.
 I still had to birth the placenta so I was having the odd mild contraction.
 I hated the thought of having to start pushing again.
 I can't remember how long we stayed in the house before we left.
 I remember getting my shorts, pants and slippers back on and seeing the blood when I stood up.
+Simon ran around gathering up a few essentials and got himself dressed.
 I managed to go and see Isaac before we left and let him see Oliver.
-I don't think he was too sure.
+I don't think he was too sure but thankfully he didn't know what was going on.
 I kissed my first born and carefully made my way down the stairs, shaking like crazy.
 I made it out to the ambulance and laid down on the bed.
 Oliver had a moment but Michael brought him around.
 I held him while we were taken to Antrim hospital.
-Im very surprised they didn't get us to dress Oliver as he went to hospital naked.
-I only realised this afterwards.
+I'm very surprised they didn't get us to dress Oliver as he went to the hospital naked.
+I only realised this afterwards, probably due to the shock.
 Simon followed us in the car, making sure I had everything I needed.
 The journey was about 20 or so minutes though I seemed to have lost all concept of time by now.
-I had a few moments of discomfort going over some bumps or having a mini contraction but I chatted away to Micheal.
+I had a few moments of discomfort going over some bumps or having a mini contraction but I chatted away to Micheal which took my mind off everything for a while.

 I then got brought some tea and toast.
 Now, I should have been really looking forward to this, especially after having gestational diabetes but I felt a wee bit nauseous.
 I nibbled on some toast and sipped my tea.
 After a short while I was able to feed Oliver for the first time.
 As I wasn't breastfeeding, I hadn't had to do that.
 The midwives were great at helping with feeding and if I can remember, Simon got to feed him too.